SAP-samples/teched2025-AD165/exercises/ex2/README.md

    <br> - Override the "$format": "json" proprty under `request` `parameters` and replace it with a parameter named `"collectionName":"SAPAIAgents"`
    <br> - Remove the `"value"` from the `path` property and leave it only with `/`

-The "data" section starting in lines 32 should look like this now:
+The `data` section starting in lines 32 should look like this now:

 ````json
 		"content": {